kirsah1248/FRGit/README.md

 https://docs.google.com/spreadsheets/d/1w85Sdsa-MR5JLFu9Gs_uRjEeWcM1Vi2n-HPVxoWzqDo/edit#gid=0

-My meal plan app can do the following: add and remove meals edit meal information see all meals in the database generate meal plans
+My meal plan app can do the following:\n add and remove meals, edit meal information see all meals in the database generate meal plans